Baragwanath Hospital Paediatric Burns Unit

 - The identification of training opportunities for the women that will lead to job opportunities that are essential to their self-sustenance once they are able to leave the shelter.

-If you are willing to assist with a donation of any of the above items or wish to participate in the Bethany Home Charity Golf day please select the button below to insert your contact and participation details an email form and we will contact you.
+If you are willing to assist with a donation of any of the above items or wish to participate in the Bethany Home Charity Golf day please click through to “Contact Us” and send an email to the Service Projects Director, who will contact you to answer your queries and/or make appropriate arrangements.

 Section 18A Certificates and B-BBEE Points for Corporate Scorecards